-Court has worked internationally on a wide variety of business-building initiatives: creating “branded client experiences;” relationship management and service improvement; sales training and leadership development; executive education and coaching; implementing Six Sigma; professional practice management, and re-engineering the learning function.
+Court teaches primarily at the intersection of leadership, organizational change and strategy.
+He has worked internationally on a wide variety of business-building initiatives: creating “branded client experiences;” relationship management and service improvement; sales training and leadership development; executive education and coaching; implementing Lean/Six Sigma; professional services practice management, and re-engineering the learning function.
 In the course of these initiatives, he has also developed computer simulations, on-line 360 feedback, and process-embedded e-learning.
 He is an effective facilitator and coach for senior management teams.

 Court Chilton explains why maturity is important for leaders as they take people, teams and organizations into new, uncharted territory.
 Mature leaders invoke confidence.
 Chilton provides...